slacker2/dev-in-rails-box/README.md

 * RVM

-* Ruby 2.0.0 (binary RVM install)
+* Ruby 2.1.0 (binary RVM install)

 * Bundler

+* Rails

 * SQLite3, MySQL, and Postgres

 * System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg

-* Databases and users needed to run the Active Record test suite
+* Databases and users for a generic setup (you should probably change this?)

 * Node.js for the asset pipeline

-* Memcached

 ## Recommended Workflow